Questions and Answers

 Q: What is the CCCWA's policy if one of the parents has medical issues while the other does not?
 Will they deny a couple who is in this situation?

-A: The new guidelines established by the CCCWA indicate some flexibility.
+A: The 2017 guidelines established by the CCCWA indicate some flexibility.
 Please contact a caseworker who can review your specific medical condition.

 Q: Is adoption in China "open" or "closed"?